iammustafatz/Mlflow-Diabetes-Prediction-Pipeline/README.md

 1. Clone this repository to your local machine

-2. Import the diabetes-prediction.ipynb notebook into Azure Databricks
+2. Import the diabetes_prediction_notebook.ipynb notebook into Azure Databricks

 3. Upload the diabetes prediction dataset to Azure Databricks